hesampour-a/online-shop/README.md

-## About Project
+## Online Shop

 this is a practice project with laravel. in this project i tried to implement an online shop and practice:

 - CRUD
 - Authentication
-- Authorization
+- Authorization with policies
 - Session
 - Relations
-- Api
+- Api (CRUD and Auth)
-- Email
+- Email (send a wellcome email queued)
+- Queu
+- Event and Listeners(login event)
+- Queries for joining tables
+- blade and components